mennosmit-dev/Machine-Learning-Engineer---Career-Track/04_Predictive_Modeling_for_Agriculture/README.md

 Apply supervised machine learning techniques to a realistic domain problem, translating agricultural data into actionable predictive insights.

-The project focuses on structuring an end-to-end modeling workflow — from problem formulation and feature engineering to evaluation and interpretation.
+The project focuses on structuring an end-to-end modeling workflow, from problem formulation and feature engineering to evaluation and interpretation.

 ---